AmitKumarDas/amitkumardas.github.io/_posts/2016-07-10-better-bash-coding-and-utils.md

 - Prefix ```_``` for internal variable & function names.
 - Treat the output of a command like a file via ```<(some command)```.
 - Check if you script needs a trap.
+  - Useful for clean up.
+  - Useful for mandatory restarts.
+Read the reference link for details.
 - Verify your script via [shellcheck](http://www.shellcheck.net/).

 <br />